haghouli/minishell-1337/README.md

 ## Installation

-To run the 42 minishell, follow these steps:
+To run minishell, follow these steps:

 ### Prerequisites:
 - A Linux or macOS system.